April 15, 2020 Tiffany Beddow

 Since this was the first time Benefitfocus would have a digital component to One Place, the team started thinking more about its general digital strategy and how it will use this event as a resource year-round.
 As the team built out its virtual event with ON24, they took advantage of key aspects of the ON24 platform to prime the event experience for on-demand engagement.

 - One-Stop Event Landing Page with ON24 Engagement Hub: With ON24 Engagement Hub, Benefitfocus could organize and aggregate all content and sessions related to the event and set it up not only in a seamless way for the live event but also once the event concluded, the Engagement Hub was already optimized for on-demand usage, so Benefitfocus customers can return to the event hub all year round for resources.

 - Bookmarking Key Moments with Chapterization: Once the sessions concluded, the Benefitfocus team went back and chapterized each breakout session to make it easy for on-demand attendees to engage with the most impactful moments.

 By taking a digital event strategy, One Place 2020 achieved 200% growth in attendance over the sign-up for the in-person version of this year’s event and engagement is continuing well after the event from on-demand viewership, as customers continue to revisit the One Place event hub for resources.

-And, the ON24 Digital Experience Platform provided their team with another benefit that just isn’t possible with physical events: real-time data.
+And, the ON24 platform provided their team with another benefit that just isn’t possible with physical events: real-time data.
 The insights that ON24 delivered immediately gave Benefitfocus an understanding of their customer’s digital body language.

 Now, the team knows a majority of attendees gave the virtual event experience a high rating, understand how many minutes they spent consuming content and can even drill down into which sessions resulted in the most people raising their virtual hand to learn more.